-Depending on the employer, they might prefer PDF over DOCX, have specific file naming conventions, or ask that you provide supplementary documentation in addition to your resume and cover letter.
+Depending on the employer, they might prefer a .pdf file over a .docx file.
+Some companies even ask you to name your file in a certain way or request supplementary documentation in addition to your resume and cover letter.

 2. Address the hiring manager by name

-Begin with a standard greeting, like “Dear Mr. Chen.”
-If you don’t know their name and you’re unable to find it on LinkedIn or the company website, go with one of these options:
+Open your email by addressing the hiring manager by name (if you have it).
+Begin with a standard greeting, like “Dear + title + surname/family name,” to keep things professional.
+If you don’t know the hiring manager’s name and you’re unable to find it on LinkedIn or the company website, you can also write:

 - Dear Sir/Madam